Macy's discounted spring goods amid cautious spending in 2Q, but results beat Wall Street views

 The loss includes a non-cash settlement charge related to the transfer of pension obligations for certain retirees and beneficiaries under the company’s pension plan.
 Adjusted earnings for the latest quarter were 26 cents per share.

+Online sales were down 10% for the quarter, compared with the year-ago period.

-Comparable sales — those from stores and digital channels opened at least a year — were down 8.2% in the quarter.
-The figure excluded licensed owned businesses like cosmetics.
+Overall, comparable sales — those from stores and digital channels opened at least a year — were down 7.3% in the quarter.
+The figure includes licensed owned businesses like cosmetics.

+Top-performing categories at Macy's included beauty, women’s career clothing and men's tailored clothing.
+Casual clothing and sleepwear sales remain weak, the company said.

+Merchandise inventories were down 10% from a year ago and down 18% compared with 2019, the company said.

 Follow Anne D'Innocenzio: http://twitter.com/ADInnocenzio